 Employment in general for Chinese women has undergone significant changes over the last decades.
-Data show that the female unemployment rate is lower than that of male unemployment in China and lower than the unemployment rate among women from other Asia-Pacific countries like Mongolia, Malaysia and even Australia and New Zealand.
-Along with some improvements in female empowerment in the labor market and politics, the deep-seeded internalization of stereotypical gender roles in Chinese society has been challenged in recent years.
-A survey revealed that attributes most strongly associated with femininity by women were “independence”, “maternity”, “aggressiveness”, and “energy”.
-In addition, gender equality was personally important to 86 percent of Chinese female as of 2018.
+Data show that the female unemployment rate is lower than that of male unemployment in China and lower than the unemployment rate among women from other Asia-Pacific countries like Mongolia, Malaysia, and Australia.

 The place of Chinese women in society and family is currently still undergoing major transformations.
 Many women and girls are still facing discrimination, inequality and even violence, especially in rural areas.
 However, the evolution of the female status in China, while somewhat ambivalent, is likely taking the right direction.